 A pharmacy technician processes and prepares prescriptions; he or she also assists with distributing medication to patients.
-Learn how to qualify for this position and get information about career outlook.
+Learn more about the prerequisites, common course topics, industry statistics and salary figures.
 Schools offering Pharmacy Technology degrees can also be found in these popular choices.

 What Degree Do I Need to Become a Pharmacy Technician?

 According to the Pharmacy Technicians Education Council (RXPTEC), there aren't any federal education requirements and very few state education requirements for you to be able to work as a pharmacy technician.
 Though on-the-job training is still the most common preparation for this occupation, the RXPTEC states that your chances of being hired may improve if you graduate from a formal education program (www.rxptec.org).